 Check if your morning face wash contains this antibacterial component, and splash some under your pits.
 Just be careful not to shave first, or it'll sting.

-Pick up this benzoyl peroxide wash from Neutrogena for $6.
+Pick up this benzoyl peroxide wash from Neutrogena.

 If your armpits smell no matter how many soaps, deodorants and chemicals you apply, switch to a natural routine.